midwavestudio/midwave/README-ADMIN.md

    - Click the "Push to GitHub" button in the admin dashboard
    - The system will automatically commit all changes and push to your repository
    - Status messages will show the progress and results

+### Important Limitations

+**⚠️ Local Development Only**: The GitHub push feature only works when running the application locally (`npm run dev`).
+This is because:

+- Vercel serverless functions don't have Git installed
+- Production environments don't have access to your local Git repository
+- Serverless functions are stateless and can't maintain Git history

+### Alternatives for Production

+When working on the live site, use these alternatives:

+1. **Local Development Workflow** (Recommended):
+   - Make changes locally using `npm run dev`
+   - Use the GitHub push button in local admin
+   - Changes will be deployed automatically via Vercel's GitHub integration

+2. **Direct Git Commands**:
+   - Use your code editor's Git integration (VS Code, etc.)
+   - Use terminal: `git add .`, `git commit -m "message"`, `git push`

+3. **GitHub Web Interface**:
+   - Edit files directly on GitHub.com
+   - Changes will trigger automatic deployment on Vercel

 ## Security